 Attendance plays a major role in all classrooms, even though most of the students are big fans of it.
 In this project, we are aiming to provide a better alternative to the tedious and tiresome process of manual marking of attendance.
 Imagine an automatic attendance system that can capture images, recognize images, and mark attendance automatically.
 This is exactly what we are trying to implement.

-Our automatic attendance system will be initially trained with student’s database, which includes student name, photo and their personal details.
+Our automatic attendance system will be initially trained with the student database, which includes student names, photos, and personal details.
 During every class hour, attendance will be taken automatically using the image recognition technology and will be updated to the student’s database.

 If any student is absent, the message will be automatically sent to their parents or guardian of the absentees using the GSM module.
 The system will also update the everyday attendance database to the Head of the department.
 If you wish to try this latest IoT-based project and implement this in your institution, check out this document for a more detailed explanation.